yizeyi18/ScalES/doc/refactor2020.rst

   folders should not be controlled by a central routine in the common/ folder).
 The existing parser can be renamed esdf_common.hpp and esdf_common.cpp

+- [ ] Change `scf::Iterate` to `scf::Execute()`.
+Inside this function,
+  first call `scf::IterateSemilocal` for all functionals (including hybrid ones, unless the hybrid mode is activated).
+Here for hybrid functional calculations, we run PBE first.
+Then execute `scf::IterateHybrid` for hybrid functional calculations.

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.